oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/infra/infra.md

 Do you want to learn more?
 Feel free to check the code for terraform and ansible after the workshop [in our official repository.](https://github.com/oracle-devrel/leagueoflegends-optimizer/)

-### Prerequisites

-- An Oracle Free Tier, Paid or LiveLabs Cloud Account
-- Active Oracle Cloud Account with available credits to use for Data Science service.

 ### Objectives

 In this lab, you will learn how to: